mikeAdamss/tidychef/README.md

 | A finance/data consultant | Repetitive report formatting with shifting structures        | Writing reusable “recipes” that adapt to visual changes      |
 | A data engineer           | Need to automate legacy spreadsheets                         | Building robust, declarative extractors in Python            |

-Here's a short [AI generated analysis](https://mikeadamss.github.io/tidychef/ai-overview) of tidychef and how it relates to other tools in this space, it's probably worth a look if you're browsing and want to know if you ought to browse more.
+> [AI-powered overview](https://mikeadamss.github.io/tidychef/ai-overview): See how tidychef compares to other tools.

-## 📊 Simple Example: Extracting Spatially Structured Data
+## 📊 Example

-Consider this table where the data relationship are predominantly for human consumption (i.e they're defined by relative visual/spacial postitioning).

-This is too messy for clean extraction with Pandas but just right for tidychef.
+Consider this Excel-like structure — built for readers, not for code.

 ![](https://mikeadamss.github.io/tidychef/_images/bands-before.png)

-You write a fairly concise script
+A simple script

 ```python
 from tidychef import acquire, filters, preview